githubtraining/communicating-using-markdown/course-overview.md

 ### :memo: Activity: Fix the markdown

-1. Create a pull request with `base: master` and `compare: fix-markdown`.
+1. Create a pull request with `base: main` and `compare: fix-markdown`.
 1. Edit the file in this pull request.
 1. By using the **Preview** tab and your :sparkles: new Markdown knowledge, see what markdown is broken.
 1. Fix the markdown.